Skip to content

 The relationship between hypersexuality and Borderline Personality Disorder (BPD) can be complex.
 Hypersexuality may manifest in people with BPD as part of their impulsive behavior patterns.
 This impulsivity is a core feature of BPD and can include a variety of behaviors aimed at avoiding real or imagined abandonment, seeking identity, or managing intense emotional states.
-Sexual impulsivity or hypersexuality in BPD patients may serve as a coping mechanism or form of self-defense to deal with emotional pain, to feel validated, or to avoid abandonment.
+Sexual impulsivity or hypersexuality in BPD patients may thus serve as a coping mechanism to deal with emotional pain, to feel validated, or to avoid abandonment.
 It’s also suggested that the heightened sensitivity to rejection and the intense emotions characteristic of BPD can lead to seeking out intense, often sexual, experiences as a form of validation or emotional regulation.

-What it Feels Like to Be Hypersexual
+What it Feels Like to be Hypersexual

 Being hypersexual involves experiencing an unusually high level of sexual thoughts, urges, or behaviors that can feel overwhelming and difficult to control.
 The experiences and feelings associated with hypersexuality can vary widely among individuals, but common aspects include: